Lets Stay Connected >

 Reply

-"Incredibly CoMpLeX yet Wonderfully Simple.
+Author"Incredibly CoMpLeX yet Wonderfully Simple.
 I believe that knowledge is useless if it cannot be acted upon.
 I intend not to have a contented life but a satisfied one! - By doing my best towards maturity." - Deepak Krishnan.
-S
+S Archives

 January 2017